tongye-nz/github-copilot-for-msa/workshop-step-1-reimagining-development-with-agentic-devops.md

 **Key topics covered in presentation:**

+- Goals of the workshop and what you'll learn
+- The increasing complexity of Software Development
+- Introduction to Agentic DevOps
+- What we are going to build together
-- What is GitHub Copilot and how does it work?
+- What is GitHub Copilot & GitHub Copilot Chat and how does it work?
-- Evolution from code completion to intelligent AI pair programming
-- Real-world impact on developer productivity and creativity
+- The importance of context - Context Engineering
-- Introduction to Agent Mode and advanced features
+- Customizing Copilot with to

-> **📸 PRESENTATION SLIDE**: GitHub Copilot overview with key statistics and capabilities

 ### Part 2: Agentic DevOps Transformation (5 minutes)